JackJoeng/TriviaGame/README.md

 ### Overview

-This a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
+This is a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.

 ![](assets/images/readme.png)